-Sector Protection
+11. Sector Protection

-Sectors in the memory array can be protected from program and erase operations using a hardware controlled method and/or a software (register-based) controlled method.
+Sectors in the memory array can be protected from program and erase operations using a hard-ware controlled method and/or a software (register-based) controlled method.

-Hardware Write Protection
+11.1 Hardware Write Protection

 Two pins are available to provide hardware write protection capabilities.
-The Top Boot Sector Lock (TBL) pin, when held low, prevents program and sector erase operations to the top sector of the device (sector 6) where critical code can be stored.
-In addition, the TBL pin has the flexibility to provide erase protection to the top 64-Kbyte region (sectors 6, 5, 4, and 3) of the device when the Uniform Sector Erase command is used.
-This allows the TBL pin to protect a larger region for systems that require a 64-Kbyte top boot sector rather than a 16-Kbyte top boot sector.
+The Top Boot Sector Lock (TBL) pin, when held low, prevents program and sector erase operations to the top sector of the device (sector 10) where critical code can be stored.

 When the TBL pin is high, hardware write protection for program and erase operations to the top sector is disabled.
-Provided that the Write-Lock bits in the Sector Locking Registers are not set (detailed later), sector erase commands can then be issued to the device to erase either the top 16-Kbyte sector (sector 6) or the entire top 64-Kbyte region (sectors 6, 5, 4, and 3).
-Program operations can also be performed to the top 16-Kbyte sector.
+Provided that the Write-Lock bits in the Sector Locking Registers are not set (detailed later), sector erase or program commands can then be issued to the device to erase the top 64-Kbyte sector (sector 10).

-The Write Protect ($\overline{\text{WP}}$) pin, which operates independently from the $\overline{\text{TBL}}$ pin, serves the same basic function as the $\overline{\text{TBL}}$ pin for the remaining sectors except the top boot sector.
-When the $\overline{\text{WP}}$ pin is held low, program and standard Sector Erase command operations to sectors 5 through 0 will not be allowed.
-If using the Uniform Sector Erase command, then erase operations to sectors 2, 1, and 0 cannot be performed, and erase protection for sectors 6 through 3 will be controlled by the $\overline{\text{TBL}}$ pin.
+The Write Protect ( $\overline{WP}$ ) pin, which operates independently from the $\overline{TBL}$ pin, serves the same basic function as the $\overline{TBL}$ pin for the remaining sectors except the top boot sector.
+When the $\overline{WP}$ pin is held low, program and sector erase operations to sectors 9 through 0 will not be allowed.

-Table 10.
+Table 11-1.
 Hardware Write Protection Options